OnepointConsultingLtd/graphrag_kb_server/README.md

 # GraphRag Knowledge Base Engine

-Project with indexing and search functions to create the knowledge graph and the embeddings that can be used for GraphRAG.
+Project with support for multi tennant indexing and search functions to create the knowledge graphs and the embeddings that can be used for GraphRAG.
 It also provides a simple API to expose GraphRAG as an API.

-The API has three main methods:
+The tennant API has three main methods:

 - Upload a zip file with the knowledge base
 - Perform local, global and drift queries on an existing knowledge base
 - Retrieve the GraphRAG context based on a question
+- Delete a specific index or project

 # Install